rancher/docs/content/rancher/v2.x/en/overview/architecture/_index.md

 The tools that Rancher uses to provision downstream user clusters depends on the type of cluster that is being provisioned.

-### Rancher Launched Kubernetes for Hodes Hosted in an Infrastructure Provider
+### Rancher Launched Kubernetes for Nodes Hosted in an Infrastructure Provider

 Rancher can dynamically provision nodes in a provider such as Amazon EC2, DigitalOcean, Azure, or vSphere, then install Kubernetes on them.